Ratinkumar/Heart_Disease_Prediction/README.md

 # Heart_Disease_Prediction
-PREDICTING HEART DISEASE USING ML
-THIS NOTEBOOK USES VARIOUS PYTHON-BASED ML AND DATA SCIENCE LIBRARIES IN AN ATTEMPT TO BUILD A ML MODEL CAPABLE OF PREDICTING WHETHER OR NOT SOMEONE HAS HEART DISEASE BASED ON THEIR MEDICAL ATTRIBUTES
+Predicting HEART DISEASE using ML.
+This Project uses various python-based ML and Data Science libraries in an attempt to build a ML model capable of predicting whether or not someone has HEART DISEASE based on their MEDICAL ATTRIBUTES

 We are going to take following approach -